MEET THE TEAM!

 Board Member

-Jamie Cotel is our newest Board Member (2025.
+Jamie Cotel is one of our newest Board Members (2025).
 More info and photo shortly!

 Amy Lavigne